About how Nesbitt Realty handles key for property owners in Boston

-We will need several copies of your keys to manage the rental home.
+We will need several copies of your keys to manage the rental.
 In addition to keys for the tenant, we'll need at least one full set for Nesbitt Realty to keep in our key safe.
 When the tenant moves-in Nesbitt Realty will give the renters a number of keys appropriate for the number of adult occupants listed on the lease.

-Do you want understand more about this community?
+Do you want understand more about our community?

 Landlord Reference

-a good archive for landlords in Boston
+a useful archive for landlords in Boston

 - Before you rent out your investment in Boston